 Anghiari, a medieval village in Tuscany Tiber Valley

-Although it was already inhabited in Roman times, the first certain information of Anghiari is written on a parchment dated 1084, preserved in the archives of Città di Castello, in which it is named “curte nostra de Anglare”.
+Although it was inhabited in Roman times, the first certain mention of Anghiari is found on a parchment from 1084, preserved in the Città di Castello archives, in which it is referred to as “curte nostra de Anglare”.

-As a result of military action of Arezzo’s Army, Anghiari castle is destroyed in 1175.
-The reconstruction started in 1181.
-The reconstruction of the second wall, completed in 1204, belongs to this stage.
+In 1175, following a military action by the Arezzo people, the castle of Anghiari was destroyed.
+Reconstruction began again in 1181.
+The construction of the second city wall, completed in 1204, also belongs to this phase.

 anghiari-2